TianyuWu-Henry/MLDS400_Group5/README.md

 ## Weekly Updates and To-Do-Lists:
 ### Oct 13th 2023:
 #### Updates:
-* Used pgcli/psql to connect to the MLDS’s postgres DB server successfully, and imported two CSV files (deptinfo and strinfo) into databases via pgadmin4.
+* Used pgcli/psql to connect to the MLDS’s Postgres DB server successfully, and imported two CSV files (deptinfo and strinfo) into the database via pgadmin4.
-* Got a general feeling of the five CSV files through looking into the schema and starting to analyze them in R.
+* Got a general feeling of the five CSV files by looking into the schema and starting to analyze them in R.
     + **deptinfo.csv and strinfo.csv Exploration**
-  The data frame for department info. does not appear to have any meaningful information except that it notes some of the dedicated account teams that operate within Dillards.
-For now, it suffices to say that     the department info data frame consists of 60 rows and 2 columns.
-    For store info, we see much more interesting insights.
-The tables in our RMD file show us the frequency of each city, state and zip code.
-Little Rock, AK has the largest number of stores with 15 and zip code 72201     has the most number of stores with 14.
-A bar chart also shows us that Texas is by far the most populous state in terms of store frequency.
     + **skstinfo.csv Exploration**

       There is an extra column that is unknown or not in the DB schema given.
-There are 39,230,145 observations with 5 columns (SKU, STORE, COST, RETAIL, UNKOWN)
+There are 39,230,145 observations with 5 columns (SKU, STORE, COST, RETAIL, UNKNOWN)

       - SKU data reveals that there is a wide range of products represented.
 With SKUs ranging from 3 to 10 million, this suggests a diverse product catalog.
       - The store data provided information about where these products are sold, with store IDs ranging from 100 to 9909, which implies that the products are distributed across a large number of stores.
       - The cost data shows the cost associated with each SKU.
-The minimum cost is \$0, indicating that some products does not have cost, while the maximum cost if \$2700.00, which suggests an signicant cost   variation among the products.
+The minimum cost is \$0, indicating that some products do not have cost, while the maximum cost is \$2700.00, which suggests a significant cost  variation among the products.
-      - The retual price data reveals the prices at which these products are sold to customers.
+      - The actual price data reveals the prices at which these products are sold to customers.
 The minimum retail price is \$0.00, indicating the possibility of free products, while the maximum retail price is \$6,017.00, showing a broad range of price points.

         **Concerns**: columns cost and retails have \$0.

         **Solutions**: There could be some correspondences between skstinfo.csv's retails column and trnsact.csv's ORGPRICE column according to the SKU and STORE number.
-If we encountered missing values on both sides, we could replace the NA data accordingly.
+If we encountered missing values on both sides, we could replace the null data accordingly.

     + **trnsact.csv Exploration**
+      Since we have not imported this CSV file into the database via pgadmin4, we head to import the first 100,000 observations in R to get a general feeling of this dataset due to its large volume (~11.37 GB).
+There are 13 effective columns of information except the one specified with the "Unknown" column.
+We found out that the column **"AMT"** is derived from the multiplication of **"QUANTITY"** and **"SPRICE"**, and as suggested before, the null values in the **"SPRICE"** and **"ORGPRICE"** columns can be filled according to the values stored in the skstinfo.csv file.
+Besides that, we do have a question about the actual meaning of **"TRANNUM"**, as we find that, there is more than one observation stored in the trnsact.csv data for the same **"TRANNUM"** number but with different sale dates and stores.
+From our understanding, this code should specify a serial number that is uniquely identified for each purchasing behavior, but different sale dates and stores for the same **"TRANNUM"** make us a bit confused.

 #### To-Do-Lists:
 - Create tables in Postgres according to the provided database schema and grant access to everyone in the team.
-- Discuss one or several ML questions that we are interested according to the data provided.
+- Discuss one or several ML questions that we are interested in according to the data provided.